locomotivapro/braspag/README.md

-# rBraspag
+# Baby Braspag

-rbraspag gem to use Braspag gateway
+baby-braspag gem to use Braspag gateway

 * This gem need RACK_ENV environment variable to identify the environment